marcolussetti/travel-advisories/unitedkingdom/Greece/Warnings and insurance.md

 :   26 March 2025

 Updated:
-:   17 March 2025
+:   26 March 2025

 Latest update:
-:   Update to information on expected rollout of the EU Entry/Exit System (EES) and new information about UEFA Nations League match between Greece and Scotland (‘Entry requirements’ and 'Warnings and insurance' pages).
+:   Removal of information about UEFA Nations League match between Greece and Scotland ('Warnings and insurance' page).

-## UEFA Nations League

-Athens will host the [UEFA Nations League](https://www.uefa.com/uefanationsleague/) on Thursday 20 March between Greece and Scotland.
-If you are travelling to Athens for the match, you should:

-* plan your movement around the city to arrive at the stadium well in advance of the match kick-off
-* follow the instructions of the local authorities
-* take care of your personal possessions including passports, especially in crowds and on public transport

-Further information can be found on the [Scottish FA official website](https://www.scottishfa.co.uk/).

 ## Before you travel